kstenschke/doShell/README.md

 doShell transpiles to intermediary shell script files: additional to conventional shell script code, they can contain runtime macros: placeholder-strings for generic content, and runtime variables.
-The doShell runtime system replaces runtime macros and declares runtime variables, before the eventual execution in a sandboxed shell-thread.
+The doShell runtime system replaces runtime macros, -variables and -conditional blocks before the eventual execution in a sandboxed shell-thread.

 ## Runtime options